Karanbahadur Rana Magar: Details

-Karanbahadur Rana was born at Mangalthan Gulmi, Litung, in the Baglung district of Nepal, and was a member of the Magar people.
+Karan Bahadur Rana was born in Litung, near Bharse, Gulmi district of Nepal, and belonged to the Magar tribe of Nepal.
 During the First World War he joined the 3rd Queen Alexandra's Own Gurkha Rifles of the British Indian Army, and was posted to the regiment's 2nd battalion, then serving with the 75th Division in Palestine.

 On 9 April 1917, the British XXI Corps was on the coastal sector of Palestine just north of Jaffa with the 75th Division on the right of the corps.
 The British planned an operation which in several stages would capture Tulkarm.
 The 75th Division launched a preliminary attack at 05:10 hours on 9 April and met fierce resistance.
 On 10 April, in the fighting at El Kefr, Palestine, Rifleman Karanbahadur Rana, 2nd Battalion, 3rd Queen Alexandra's Own Gurkha Rifles, 75th Division, was awarded the Victoria Cross for most conspicuous bravery.
 The citation published on 21 June 1918 stated:

 For most conspicuous bravery, resource in action under adverse conditions, and utter contempt for danger.